-If you've had one too many glasses of rosé this summer, then it's time to switch it up.
+If you've had one too many glasses of rosé, then it's time to switch it up.
 On a balmy July evening, there's nothing better than a glass of homemade sangria, and trust us: It's easier to make than you think, and we're not the only ones that think so.

 "There's nothing more festive and fun than a pitcher of sangria," says Kieran Chavez.
 "Serving sangria is also an easy way to take the work out of making drinks at home and get back to enjoying your company."